danielharrell/open-eyes-lect-2017-18/Open.md

 world get in?
 It could not be the way the world gets into a pickle jar, to spoil what's inside.
 For the world gets into our eyes, we might say, to fill what's inside, as if there were nothing already in our eyes to spoil.
-But how could the world fill our eyes so completely, if they do stay intact, unless the world filled them without getting in?
-Which would mean filling them from within rather than without?
+But how can the world fill our eyes so completely, if they do stay intact, unless the world could fill them without getting in?
+Which means filling them from within rather than without?

 On this suggestion, then, we would not be able to see the world, but only suffer it, unless our eyes already contained the world they were open to.
+(Should use this later: we contain the parabola, or the pickle jar, in calling them open.
+Try to link language of containment to language of working inside out.)
 And there are further signs of this containment.
 We give the name "world", after all, not just to one thing we see outside us, or one thing after another, but to everything at once, along with anything